JamesSkemp/words/content/post/programmatic-mssql-data-source-in-aspnet-c-sharp.md

 +++
-title = "Programmatic MSSQL data source in ASP.NET (C#)" summary = "The code I've been using to open a connection, programmatically, to Microsoft SQL Server." draft = false comments = true date = "2009-06-01T21:03:00-05:00"
+title = "Programmatic MSSQL data source in ASP.NET (C#)" description = "The code I've been using to open a connection, programmatically, to Microsoft SQL Server." draft = false comments = true date = "2009-06-01T21:03:00-05:00"